swseighman/Spring-GraalVM-REST-Example/README.md

 More download info is [here](https://medium.com/p/91ee8d4e6ffd).

-Spring Boot 3.0.0 with native support.
+Spring Boot 3.0.0 with native support (which requires GraalVM 22.3.0).

 Oracle Linux 9 `(x86_64)` was used as the underlying OS as some features are only available on `x86_64` platforms.